awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-gamesessionqueue.md

 # AWS::GameLift::GameSessionQueue<a name="aws-resource-gamelift-gamesessionqueue"></a>

-The `AWS::GameLift::GameSessionQueue` resource establishes a queue for processing requests to create new game sessions\.
-A queue identifies where new game sessions can be hosted by specifying a list of destinations \(fleets or aliases\)\.
-It also sets how long requests can wait in the queue before timing out\.
-You can set up a queue with destinations in multiple Regions\.
+The `AWS::GameLift::GameSessionQueue` resource creates a placement queue that processes requests for new game sessions\.
+A queue uses FleetIQ algorithms to determine the best placement locations and find an available game server, then prompts the game server to start a new game session\.
+Queues can have destinations \(GameLift fleets or aliases\), which determine where the queue can place new game sessions\.
+A queue can have destinations with varied fleet type \(Spot and On\-Demand\), instance type, and AWS Region\.

 ## Syntax<a name="aws-resource-gamelift-gamesessionqueue-syntax"></a>